 Following a year as a student minister in Midsomer Norton, Farrington Gurney and Horizon Bath, I took up my first appointment in the Southend & Leigh Circuit looking after Rayleigh, Rochford and Hockley & Hawkwell Churches.
 Now in my second appointment, I was encouraged to take on the role of superintendency, alongside 3 churches.
 I am beginning to settle into this role, but really still a lot to learn….

 Also in 1989 Caroline and I married, and we have 2 wonderful daughters of which we are both very proud - Theresa and Jessica, both grown up and married.
-We also have a grandson, and another on the way.
+We also have three grandchildren.

 Caroline and I have been involved in Christian Puppet Teams for a number of years, and have now established a team in the circuit.